 |8.
 What are the delegation rules when an employee with signing authority is leaving their position?||

-Unless explicit authorization is granted to a signing officer or to a delegate by a position at a higher level of authority in the direct line of reporting pursuant to a review of any relevant conditions related to signing authority, signing officers and delegates, other than the Principal and the Principal’s direct reports unless indicated otherwise by the Principal, cannot exercise their signing authority following their notice of termination or resignation from the University for one month prior to the end of their contract with the University.
-In such cases, as established by the Policy, signing authority will automatically be vested with
+Unless explicit authorization is granted to a signing officer or to a delegate by a position at a higher level of authority in the direct line of reporting pursuant to a review of any relevant conditions related to signing authority, signing officers and delegates, other than the Principal and the Principal’s direct reports, unless indicated otherwise by the Principal, cannot exercise their signing authority following their notice of termination or resignation from the University for one month prior to the end of their contract with the University.
+In such cases, as established by the Policy, signing authority will automatically be vested with the position at a higher level of authority in the direct line of reporting.

 |9.
 Can authority to sign a contract be sub-delegated?||With the exception of contracts in Table A and Table B of the Policy, all other contracts can be delegated by the Signing officer, however, no other contracts can be further delegated to a sub-delegate.|